kovidgoyal/kitty/docs/kittens/hyperlinked_grep.rst

     hg some-search-term

+To learn more about kitty's powerful framework for customizing URL click actions, :doc:`see here <../open_actions>`.

 Hopefully, someday this functionality will make it into some `upstream grep
 <https://github.com/BurntSushi/ripgrep/issues/665>`_
 program directly removing the need for this kitten.